GehriJan/template-method-demo/doc/main.typ

 == Different types of abstract steps

 One differentiates between different types of methods in the template method.
-The number of different types of methods and the naming varies (@wikipedia and @McDonough2017 count 2, @refactoring_guru and @cooper2000java 3), but the underlying concepts of _abstraction_ and _default implementation_.
-We count three types of abstract steps in the template method [@refactoring_guru]:
+The number of different types of methods and the naming varies (@wikipedia and @McDonough2017 count 2, @refactoring_guru and @cooper2000java 3), but the underlying concepts of _abstraction_ and _default implementation_ stay the same.
+We count three types of abstract steps in the template method @refactoring_guru:

 1. *Required abstract steps*\
   These steps are defined as abstract methods in the abstract class.
 Therefore, they have to be implemented by every concrete class, otherwise the template method cannot be performed.